joelsita/project-one/README.md

 As a first-time user of the website to be able to:

-- The website can be easily navigated.
-- Find out what Endometriosis is
-- Find out what some symptoms may be
-- How to get in touch with the charity
+- This is a single page and I have added a smoth  scroll feature so users can easily navigate

+- I have added background shadow on Home link to show the user that they are on the landing page.
 - Easily locate social media links.
 - Use the website on mobile devices easily